CatalystCode/corpus-to-graph-genomics/README.md

 A pipeline that processes documents from a public repository (NCBI - National Center for Biotechnology Information), performs entity extraction + scoring on them and outputs the data in the form of a graph.

+This repository is an example on how to use [Corpus to Graph Pipeline](https://github.com/CatalystCode/corpus-to-graph-pipeline)

 ## Solution Architecture
 ![Architecture Diagram](https://raw.githubusercontent.com/CatalystCode/corpus-to-graph-pipeline/master/docs/images/architecture.png "Solution Architecture")